-Unsatisfactory Needs Improvement Proficient Excellent 3d: Sharing Expertise with Staff Teacher's model lessons and workshops are of poor quality or are not appropriate to the needs of teachers being served The quality of the teacher's model lessons and workshops is mixed, with some of them being appropriate to the needs of the teachers being served The quality of the teacher's model lessons and workshops is uniformly high and appropriate to the needs of the teachers being served The quality of the teacher's model lessons and workshops is uniformly high and appropriate to the needs of the teachers being served.
-The instructional specialis conducts extensive follow-up work with teachers 3d: Critical Attributes -Teacher refuses to provide workshops or modeling to teachers. -Materials do not engage participants or align with goals of the workshop. -Instructional materials used are not suitable to the lesson and/or the participants. -The lesson/activity drags or is rushed. -Teacher provides workshops or modeling when requested, but does not volunteer to do so. -Materials engage participants at times. -Few of the materials and resources require thinking or ask participants to explain their thinking. -The pacing of the lesson/activity is uneven - suitable in parts but rushed or dragging in others. -Teacher provides workshops when asked and volunteer to provide them when they see the need. -Materials and resources require intellectual engagement, as appropriate.
+workshops a are not approfite teachers by the workshops of teachers. -Teacher ref workshops of teachers. -Materials do participants the workshopInstructional he quality of the teacher's model The annuality of the steep heads workshops of teachers. -Materials do participants the worksho -Instructional not suitable ropriate to the needs with being served ap ssons and workshops is mixed, ith some of them being oppropriate to the needs of the eachers being served The quality of the teacher's model lessons and workshops is uniformly high and appropriate to the needs of the teachers being served The quality of the teacher's model lessons and workshops is uniformly high and appropriate to the needs of the teachers being served.
+The instructional specialist conducts extensive follow-up work with teachers or modeling to o not engage or align with goals of op. -For all materials used are to the lesson and/or ants. //activity drags or is eacher provides workshops or lodeling when requested, but bees not volunteer to do so.
+Materials engage participants at mes.
+The wof the materials and esources require thinking or ask participants to explain their linking.
+The pacing of the lesson/activity uneven - suitable in parts but ushed or dragging in others. -Teacher provides workshops when asked and volunteer to provide them when they see the need. -Materials and resources require intellectual engagement, as appropriate.
 Participants are engaged. -The pacing of the lesson/activity provides for the time needed to be intellectually engaged. -Teacher seeks out areas needing professional development and voluntarily presents or models for teachers/participants. -Materials and resources require intellectual engagement throughout the presentation. -Participants have an opportunity for reflection and closure on the lesson/activity to consolidate their understanding.
-Evidence: